MauLom/Restaurant-admin-api/README.md

-# Restaurant Management Backend
+# 🍽️ Restaurant Management Backend

 ## Overview

-This project is a backend API for managing a restaurant's operations, including user management, orders, inventory, reservations, and more.
-It is designed to handle various roles within a restaurant such as admin, waiters, hostesses, and kitchen staff, providing functionalities for real-time updates, inventory management, order processing, and reservations.
+This project is a backend API for managing a restaurant's operations, including user management, orders, payments, inventory, and real-time analytics.
+It supports multiple user roles such as admin, waiters, kitchen staff, and cashiers, providing clear role-based access and operations tailored to daily restaurant workflows.

 ## Table of Contents